Date: 4-6 September 2018

 Nurse Education Today International Lecture

 Published by the NET2018 Conference sponsors, Elsevier, Nurse Education Today introduces the International Lecture on day three of the conference.
-This year will welcome Professor Paul Martin, University Depute Principal, University of the West of Scotland.
+This year will welcome Professor Amanda Kenny, the inaugural Violet Marshman Professor of Rural Health in the La Trobe University Rural Health School in Bendigo, Australia.

 The lecture is separate from the NET2018 programme and can be accessed by non-conference delegates.
 Please make sure to book onto the lecture, this is a free event.

 - Theme paper presentations;